 The main bacteria behind shipping fever are Mannheimia haemolytica, though others like Pasteurella multocida and Histophilus somni can also play a role.
 These germs usually take advantage after a viral infection, such as IBR, BVD, PI3, or BRSV, damages the respiratory tract.
 As a result, the lungs become inflamed, fill with fluid, and the animal starts coughing, losing appetite, and breathing heavily.

-Symptoms and Clinical Signs of Shipping Fever in Cattle
+Symptoms and Clinical Signs of Bovine Respiratory Disease in Cattle

 As the condition develops, the cough becomes harsher and more frequent, and breathing turns fast and heavy.
 Some animals may even breathe through their mouths, which means the lungs are already struggling.
 The nasal discharge thickens and turns yellow or cloudy, showing that the infection is deep in the lungs.
 When you listen closely, you may hear crackling or harsh lung sounds, a clear warning of pneumonia in cattle.